shesha-io/docs.shesha/docs/front-end-basics/form-components/data-entry/subform.md

 ### Property Name

-- The name of the property.
+ The name of the property.
 Very important to pre-populate the form with data.
 It is also important to note that all the form fields are going to be prefixed with this name that you will have provided here.
 For example, if you entered 'subForm' as the name and the form has a property like 'firstName', the new name will be 'subForm_firstName'.

 ### Form Selection

-- Options:
+  The options for form Selection are:

   - **Name**